Chocolate-cake-filled-with-strawberries-and-cream

 We’re not all in the same boat

 The banks were bailed out by the taxpayers in 2008, but it seems they weren’t so giving when the situation was reversed.
-Customers found NatWest’s messaging very ‘we’re all in this together’, but this sentiment wasn’t shared by those who were genuinely struggling to keep roofs over their heads.
-And the offer of ‘a little extra help’, with a token gesture overdraft extension, felt ignorant of these real and devastating problems.
+Customers found NatWest’s pandemic messaging very ‘we’re all in this together’, but this sentiment wasn’t shared by those who were genuinely struggling to keep roofs over their heads.
+And the offer of ‘a little extra help’, with a token-gesture overdraft extension, felt ignorant of these real and devastating problems.

 If you’re in an advantaged position, that’s obviously not a bad thing.
 But you need to be aware of how that advantage can alter your perception of some things and blind you to others.